ShaggyTech/nhtsa-api-wrapper/apps/docs/src/typedoc/utils/queryString.md

 in the returned object, you can use the `validateArgument()` function to check the types of all values are valid before calling this function.

-This function is not exported by the package, but is used internally by other functions.
-However, it _is_ exported by the package as part of the composable function `useQueryString`, and renamed to `encodeParams` for less verbose use.

 #### Type parameters

 | Parameter |